Narmer: Historical identity

-Two necropolis sealings, found in 1985 and 1991 in Abydos (Umm el-Qa'ab), in or near the tombs of Den and Qa'a, show Narmer as the first king on each list, followed by Hor-Aha.
+Two necropolis sealings, found in 1985 and 1991 in Abydos (Umm el-Qa'ab), in or near the tombs of Den (called the Den seal impressions) and Qa'a (called the Qa'a sealing), show Narmer as the first king on each list, followed by Hor-Aha.
 The Qa'a sealing lists all eight of the kings of what scholars now call the First Dynasty in the correct order, starting with Narmer.
-These necropolis sealings are strong evidence that Narmer was the first king of the First Dynasty and hence is the same person as Menes.
+These necropolis sealings are strong evidence that Narmer was the first king of the First Dynasty, hence the same person as Menes.